gaschgithub/microrhythm-analysis/README.md

 fragments and expressing timing deviations as percentages relative to a nominal beat duration at a given tempo.

+## Microrhythm Analysis in Latin Popular Music

+This repository contains analysis tools and data developed for my undergraduate thesis: "Microrhythms in Latin Popular Music: Quantification and Synthesis of Latin Sabor".
+The project focuses on the study of timing deviations at the sixteenth-note level using symbolic representations (MIDI) and inter-onset interval (IOI) analysis to compare rhythmic behaviors across genres.

 ## Project structure

 ```